-this article on the Google Design website unveiled Google's new identity.
-Core to this is a new, simplified 'Google'
+In Sep-2015, this article on the Google Design website unveiled Google's new identity.
+Core to this was a new, simplified 'Google' logo:

-professional logo from an amateur effort and make it "look right".
+These typographic subtleties are what differentiates a professional logo from an amateur effort.
+They make it "look right".

 Alas, they also prevent the logo from being squeezed into 305 bytes of SVG code.
 In fact, Google's official SVG logo on Wikimedia weighs in at a hefty 2,947 bytes.
 The examples of a few hundred bytes that I've seen on other people's websites – and which are based on perfect circles – have been very crude!

 So – how small an SVG file could I create that would produce a relatively faithful version of Google's new logo?
 Was it possible to get close to 305 bytes and still look good?

 My best effort to date is just 431 bytes: